Search

 Kita - Best area for first time visitors

-As a couple who has visited Osaka numerous times, we highly recommend staying in the Kita neighbourhood during your trip.
+As a couple who have visited Osaka numerous times, we highly recommend staying in the Kita neighbourhood during your trip.
 Located near the Osaka and Umeda stations, Kita is a convenient and lively area that is full of restaurants, bars, and entertainment options.

 One of the top attractions in the area is the HEP 5 Ferris Wheel, which offers stunning views of the city during the day and at night.
 Another must-see is the Umeda Sky Building, which also offers panoramic views of Osaka.

-For those who love to shop, Kita has two great options: the Grand Front Osaka shopping mall and the Tenjimbashi-suji Shopping Street.
+For those who love to shop, Kita has two great options: the Grand Front Osaka Shopping Mall and the Tenjimbashi-suji Shopping Street.
 These areas offer a wide variety of clothing, shoes, food, and other items to choose from.
 There are great restaurants on the top floor of the shopping mall for when you need to be close to food places.

-Pokemon fans won't want to miss the Pokemon Centre in the Osaka Station building, which has one of the largest selections of Pokemon-themed products in the city.
+Pokémon fans won’t want to miss the Pokémon Centre in the Osaka Station building, which has one of the largest selections of Pokémon-themed products in the city.

 Kita is a fantastic area to stay in while visiting Osaka, and we highly recommend it to anyone planning a trip to the city.

-Luxury: Conrad Osaka
+Conrad Osaka

 Conrad Osaka offers luxurious rooms with modern decor and stunning city views.
 Amenities include 4 dining options, a heated indoor pool, flat-screen TV, minibar, en suite bathroom, coffee machine, and electric kettle.
 Conrad Osaka is a 5-minute walk from Higobashi Station and a 7-minute train ride from JR Osaka Station.

-Mid-range: Hotel Noum
+Hotel Noum

 Hotel Noum OSAKA is centrally located in Osaka and features air-conditioned rooms, a restaurant, bar, and free WiFi.
 It is near Honden-ji Temple, Asahi Seimei Hall, and Taiyū-ji Temple.

-Luxury: Hotel Wing International Select
+Hotel Wing International Select

 Hotel Wing International Select is a 3-star hotel which offers air-conditioned rooms, a restaurant, bar, and free WiFi.
 Taiyū-ji Temple is a short distance away, and Hokai-ji Temple is also nearby.